 Serve the Chicken Rfisa

 Shred freshly made msemen while they are still hot (or steam previously shredded msemen for ten minutes).
 Mound the msemen on a large serving dish.
 Add the chicken to the bed of msemen, and distribute most of the broth and lentils over both the chicken and the shredded msemen.
-Reserve a bowlful of broth to offer on the side.
+Reserve a bowlful or two of broth to offer on the side.

 Moroccan tradition is to gather around this single large dish, with each person eating from his own side of the plate either by hand or with a spoon.